maofansa/WorkSubmission-backend/README.md

 WorkSubmission-backend is the back-end part of the job submission system.
 It is written using the Golang, MySQL and Gin frameworks.
 Integrate publishing with Docker.

 p.s.
-You may need to change some local package address (like "background/models") when forking.
+You may need to change some local package address (like "background/models") before compiling.

 ## API List